creativecoder/wp-archive-pages/README.md

 2. Each custom post type in your WordPress install will now have a new menu item called "Archive Page" that holds page settings and custom fields for display on your archive page

+Credit goes to @pllumh for the initial concept and implementation of this plugin.